 Put in the URL of the page and click analyze.
 It’s a simple pass and fail test.

-Next, check site speed, using a site speed tool like Gtmetrix.
-Paste in the URL and click “analyze.”
+Next, check site speed using a site speed tool like Gtmetrix.
+Paste the URL and click “analyze.”

 After a quick scan, you’ll get a performance report for the site.
 Pay special attention to the “Page Details” box: